The nonlinear estimates on quantum Besov spaces: Introduction

-The above theorem is a generalization of Runst's main result \cite[Theorem 3]{Runst1986} (see also \cite[Theorem 1]{Sickel1996}).
-However, there are two notable differences from the classical case.
+We should point out that this result has some difference from the classical case.
 First, the classical result only requires $F\in C^r(\bR),r>s,$ whereas our result requires $F\in C^{\lceil s\rceil}(\bR)$.
-Second, in the noncommutative setting, the conditions imposed on $F$ for $1<p< \infty$ and for $p = 1, \infty$ differ substantially, which is like the situation for the Lipschitz estimate of $\|F(u) - F(v)\|_p$.
+Second, in the noncommutative setting, the conditions imposed on $F$ for $1<p< \infty$ and for $p = 1, \infty$ differ substantially.
 This distinction originates from the boundedness properties of operator integrals on noncommutative $L_p$ spaces, which will be discussed in Section \ref{s3}.